fdsig/edge/devices/JESTSON_NANO.md

 the Nvidia developer forums are an invaluable sources of troubleshooting for example [here](https://forums.developer.nvidia.com/t/cannot-install-pytorch/149226/5?u=fdesigley) are additional commands required for running Pytroch on Jetson nano.

+moving to boot partitions using .sh script to ssd rather than device mmc.

 If all of the above has been done correctly

 simply running python3 and import Pytorch should yield true: